Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 • A Caffè Misto uses equal parts milk and coffee.
 Usually, 1/2 cup (0.12 l) of milk is used in this drink.

-• A latte has much more milk added, and the ratio of coffee to water differs big time.
+• A latte has much more milk added, and the ratio of coffee to water differs a lot.
 A latte uses 3/4 cup (0.18 l) of milk.

 Because the amounts of milk differ, there is also a difference in taste because of it.
-As I’ve at the start, the latte has more texture to it.
+As you've seen at the start, the latte has more texture to it.

 Is there a difference in calories?

-Between a Caffè Misto and latte, there is a slight difference in calories.
-To find out what the difference in calories is, I’ve listed three kinds of milk and their amount of calories for each drink, so you can easily have a glance to know the difference:
+To find out what the difference in calories is, I've listed six kinds of milk and their amount of calories for each drink, so you can easily have a glance to know the difference:

 As you can see from the table above, a latte has more calories.
-The number of calories is higher because there’s a larger amount of milk used.
+The number of calories is higher because it uses a larger amount of milk.

 What are the differences in caffeine content?

-For this comparison, I’ll be comparing equal amounts of coffee.
-It will be a comparison for 1 cup (0.24 l) of both coffees:
+For this comparison, I'll be comparing equal amounts of coffee.
+It will be a comparison of 1 cup (0.24 l) of both coffees:

 • Caffè Misto has between 86 and 110 mg of caffeine.